 The public offering price of the shares of common stock comprising the Units offered hereby will be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase Units in this offering, you will pay a price per share of the common stock comprising such Units that substantially exceeds our net tangible book value per share after this offering.
-Based on an assumed initial public offering price of \$4.75 per share, which is the midpoint of the price range for the Units set forth on the cover page of this prospectus, you will experience immediate dilution of \$4.10 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 59.1% of the aggregate price paid by all purchasers of our stock but will own only approximately 21.1% of our common stock outstanding after this offering.
+Based on an initial public offering price of \$4.25 per share, you will experience immediate dilution of \$3.48 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 63.0% of the aggregate price paid by all purchasers of our stock but will own only approximately 26.2% of our common stock outstanding after this offering.